GabrielSCabrera/Termighty/Handbook.md

 ### Summary
 A single-character "pixel" that can have a custom text and/or background color.

-## Charray
-### Summary
-An array of Char objects, can modify individual array elements using indexing.
-Row-major; indices take the form (row, column), or in other words (height, width).
 ### Methods

 `__init__(self, c = None, t_color = "default", b_color = "default", style = "default"`